-Subtle, yet effective.
-This front fence design has so many notable and thoughtful features.
-The side fences have been kept very simple to allow for a breeze to flow through.
-And I love the subtle design of the gate that has a step-like design running across it.
+Try a side fence kept very simple to allow for a breeze to flow through.
+Have a subtle design of the gate with a step-like design running across it.
 The house number is bold against the white background.

 12. Stone wall front fence

-How amazing is this stone wall!
-I love all the character and personality!
 Due to the natural qualities of the finish, this wall would really age well as time goes on.
-I love the white wooden gate that is the perfect contrast against the rough stone.
+I love the idea of a white wooden gate that is the perfect contrast against the rough stone.
 And the letterbox and house number area go very well with the gate.

 13. Hardwood country style